aunz/bikeshare/README.md

 In a typical day, members are more active between 11 AM and 2 PM, then between 7 PM and 10 PM.
 On the other hand, casual riders are more active between 3 PM and 10 PM.
 ![](graph/ride_user_type_hour_of_day.png)

 Futhermore, if looking at mean duration of each ride, members spent about 11 minutes in each trip, regardless hour of the day.
-There are more fluctuation in the mean duration of each ride for casual riders, they spent from an average of 20 minutes tto 33 minutes.
+There are more fluctuation in the mean duration of each ride for casual riders, they spent from an average of 20 minutes to 33 minutes.
 ![](graph/ride_user_type_hour_of_day_mean.png)

 There are many differences between riders with membership and casual riders